ansible-collections/ibm_zos_cics/docs/source/modules/transaction_dump.rst

        start_state
-        | The state of the local request queue before the Ansible task runs.
+        | The state of the transaction dump data set before the Ansible task runs.

         | **returned**: always
         | **type**: dict